- Going From Noob To Spammer

 The business model for affiliate marketing is basically suggesting or promoting products or services and getting paid a commission when people purchase through your affiliate links.
 When people first discover this there is a very common tendency for them to spread their affiliate links all over the Internet.

 I understand this because I made the same mistake.
 I thought if I have more links in more locations the chances of me getting a commission will increase.
-Unfortunately it just doesn’t work like that.
+Unfortunately it just does not work like that.
 Spreading affiliate links without providing any value has a very low conversion rate.

-On top of the fact that it doesn’t convert very well this strategy also reduces your credibility.
+On top of the fact that it does not convert very well this strategy also reduces your credibility.
 The average person uses the Internet every day and they can tell the difference between helpful information and spam in a matter of seconds.

 If you want to be successful at affiliate marketing I recommend creating unique and helpful content that you can add related affiliate links to.
 The strategy has a much higher conversion rate than just spamming links.